functorz-tech/momen_doc/actions/actionflow/custom-code.md

 context.runGql('publishWechatMessage', gql,{data,accountId}, { role: 'admin'});
 ```

-## Configuring and Ret urning Output
+## Configuring and Returning Output

 If you want to pass the result of the code block to downstream nodes, configure the output parameter in the code block and use the appropriate return statement in your code.